navadmin-viewer/.github/profile/README.md

 ![NAVADMIN Viewer enabling notifications settings screenshot](https://navadmin-viewer.github.io/assets/navadmin-viewer-notification-settings.png)

+### Redownloading a Single Message

+Sometimes a message may be temporarily unavailable or the content is scrambled.
+You can try redownloading the message after an alert is sent out on the status of the app.

+- iOS: Swipe left on the message in the list and click redownload
+- Anroid: Reinstall the app
+- Web: Completely clear browser storage

 ## ✉️ Contact & Consulting

 The best way to reach me is by emailing me at [support@ansonliu.com](mailto:support@ansonliu.com).